Priyanshii573/Quiz-App/README.md

 # Quiz-App
-quiz-app using HTML , CSS and JS
+Quiz-app using HTML , CSS and JS